bunnicash/archinstall/README.md

 - [x] User and root account creation including their passwords
 - [x] Automated microcode (ucode) installation (intel/amd) as well as bootloader config changes
 - [x] Driver detection and installation including hooks, mkinitcpio, bootloader, xorg configs for: nvidia, intel, amd, vm-qxl, vm-vmware
-- [x] Automated XORG/Wayland, DM and DE/WM installation, as well as enabling required services
+- [x] Automated GUI (XORG/Wayland, DM, DE/WM) installation as well as their required services
 - [x] PulseAudio installation as well as a large selection of DE/WM-specific and mainsteam-standard apps
 - [x] Memlock management for emulation, installation of both virt-manager (+kvm/qemu/libvirt) and virtualbox
 - [x] Package group management, ability to have additional programs installed from user input